On the Density of Happy Numbers: Experimental Data

 \subsubsection{A More General Function}

-In order to emphasize the generality of theorem (\ref{thm:thm4}), we consider the function in base-$7$ with digit sequence $[0,1,7,4,17,9,13]$.
-There are the following two cycles (written in base-10) $\{1\}$, $\{20\}$, both are fixed points.
-The percentage of numbers arriving at $1$ is large in the case, varying from $.94$ to $.98$.
+In order to emphasize the generality of Theorem \ref{thm:thm4}, we consider the function in base-$7$ with digit sequence $[0,1,7,4,17,9,13]$.
+There are only two cycles for this function, both are fixed points.
+Written in base-$10$ the cycles are $\{1\}$ and $\{20\}$.
 Figure 3 graphs the relative density of type-$\{1\}$ numbers.
 Table 2 shows the bounds derived.
 As there are only two cycles, we focus on the cycle $\{1\}$.
-In this case, if $n >12$ then it satisfies bound (\textbf{B}).
+In this case, if $n >12$, then it satisfies bounds (\textbf{B}).